m-31/mulumis/MulumisRel/doc/readme.txt

 Technical Details
 =================
-To start this program you need a java runtime version 1.4.2 or higher.
-The directory structure is as follows: doc           documentation javadoc       javadoc for this program lib           includes the java library "mulumis.jar" src           source files
+The directory structure is as follows: doc           some documentation javadoc       javadoc for this program lib           includes the java library "mulumis.jar" and the unsigned
+               version "mulumis_u.jar"
+sample        some applet examples
+src           source files

-Now you could start the main program by calling java -jar lib/mulumis.jar
+Now you could start the main program by calling (or maybe just clicking) java -jar lib/mulumis.jar

 Author
 ======
-Michael Meyling <michael@at@mulmis.meyling.com>
+Michael Meyling <michael@mulmis.meyling.com>